-If you love cheese and potatoes, these gluten free bacon ricotta cheesy gluten free scalloped potatoes are going to become a family favorite.
+If you love cheese and potatoes, these gluten free bacon ricotta cheesy gluten free scalloped potatoes will become a family favorite.
 They are the perfect side dish!
 Every cheesy bite of this side dish is full of creamy cheese and bacon flavors!

 If bacon, cheese, and potatoes sound like your new favorite comfort food, this super easy gluten free scalloped potatoes recipe will leave your family screaming for more.
-The sauce is similar to a creamy alfredo sauce, with lots of bacon :-).
-It is a crazy easy side dish recipe that is perfect for entertaining.
+The sauce is similar to a creamy Alfredo sauce, with lots of bacon :-).
+It is a crazy, easy side dish recipe perfect for entertaining.

-This has turned into one of my kids' favorite side dish recipes lately.
+This has become one of my kids’ favorite side dish recipes lately.
 It has simple ingredients and is ready in just about 40 minutes.
 I love to meal prep this and freeze it so it is ready to bake anytime!

-Since cheese and potatoes are such staples in our house, you will also want to try these delicious mashed potatoes with cream cheese too!
+Since cheese and potatoes are such staples in our house, you will also want to try these delicious mashed potatoes with cream cheese!
 This is another potato side dish we make a lot!

 Why This Recipe Is Great: